patcg-individual-drafts/admin/README.md

 In addition, we will add mechanisms for enforcement of the CLA using specific W3C tools and when those tools are active on a repository the author will be alerted with a message from one of the PATCG chairs.

+### Participation

+In order to participate, you need to either be a member of the W3C or the PATCG group.
+Joining PATCG is free but requried to make sure that all participants have acknoledged the CLA.

 ## Any Document In This Space May Not Have Been Reviewed By PATCG and Is Not Currently a Work of PATCG

 No repository in this space is formally approved by PATCG.
 No repository in this space is guaranteed to move towards a standard in the PATCG/WG process.